 Customer-facing changelog.
 New products, platform changes, policy updates.
 Newest first.

-The platform has been reshaped around five banded products replacing the previous seven-SKU catalogue.
-The headline change customers will notice: pricing is now banded by annual spend, so smaller shippers get in and larger shippers pay fairly.
+The platform has been reshaped around banded freight products replacing the previous multi-SKU catalogue.
+The headline change customers will notice: pricing is now banded by annual freight spend, so smaller shippers get in and larger shippers pay fairly.
 Spend bands are independently verified after the first data upload.

-Old product URLs (/solutions/audit, /solutions/tender, /solutions/managed, /solutions/warehouse/*) 301 to the v3 equivalents.
+Old product URLs (/solutions/audit, /solutions/tender) now 301 to the current freight products.
 Existing engagements on legacy SKUs continue unchanged under their original terms.

-Every v3 product fees by your annual spend in the relevant category (annual freight spend for freight products, annual 3PL spend for 3PL products).
+Every product fees by your annual freight spend.
 Pick the band that fits at checkout.
 We verify the band against your first data upload; if you under-declared, we contact you to top up to the correct band before delivery.
 You can decline and receive a full refund.

 The customer portal has been rebuilt.
 Highlights:

-Carriers and 3PLs invited into a tender now access their own workspace via a magic-link token.
+Carriers invited to submit service data now access their own workspace via a magic-link token.
 Submit DIFOT data, invoices, rate cards, manifests, or contract documents directly to the customer's analyst.
 Suppliers see only their own submissions; never your other suppliers, findings, or dashboards.

 Real-time health checks on five customer-facing systems — public website, pricing API, Stripe checkout, customer portal, supplier portal — live at tlksource.com.au/status.
 Auto-refreshes every 60 seconds.